nintendaii/UbiTest/README.md

 a plugin or to play around with Facebook API.

 # GameAnalytics SDK
-Visit https://go.gameanalytics.com/game/156251/live-feed to see all Design events sended by the app.
-Invitation sent to Ubisoft team.
+Visit https://go.gameanalytics.com/game/156251/live-feed to see all the Design events sended by the app.
+Invitation sent to the Ubisoft team.

 # Diawi

-Link https://i.diawi.com/2ScWJA sent to Ubisoft team.
+Link https://i.diawi.com/2ScWJA sent to the Ubisoft team.

 # Tests